joshua137k/MARGETOOL/README/EN/Comprehensive Guide.md

 #### 3.2 Syntax and Practical Examples of PDL Formulas

-In the MARGe interface, enter the initial state and the formula to be verified.
+In the RTA interface, enter the initial state and the formula to be verified.

 * **Modality `<α>φ` (Possibility):** “Is it **possible** to execute the sequence `α` and reach a state where `φ` holds?”
 * **Modality `[α]φ` (Necessity):** “Does **every** execution of the sequence `α` necessarily lead to a state where `φ` holds?”